Karl Silberbauer: Silberbauer's recollections of the arrest

 Silberbauer's memories of the arrest were notably vivid – he in particular recalled Otto and Anne Frank.
 When he asked Otto how long they had been in hiding, Otto replied, "Two years and one month."
 Silberbauer was understandably incredulous, until Otto stood Anne against the marks made on the wall to measure her height since they had arrived in the Annex, showing that she had grown even since the last mark had been made.
 Silberbauer said that Anne "looked like the pictures in the books, but a little older, and prettier.
 'You have a lovely daughter', I said to Mr. Frank".

 Although he disclosed what he knew, Silberbauer was unable to provide any information that could help further the Dutch police's investigation into the Dutch collaborator who provided the tip.
 He explained that the call was taken by his commanding officer, SS Lieutenant Julius Dettmann, who said only that the information came from "a reliable source".
-As Dettmann had committed suicide in prison (Huis van Bewaring, Havenstraat 6, Amsterdam, the Netherlands) on the 25th of July, 1945, the second investigation also hit a dead end.
+As Dettmann had committed suicide in prison (Huis van Bewaring, Havenstraat 6, Amsterdam, the Netherlands) on 25 July 1945, the second investigation also hit a dead end.